Why Every Startup Founder Should Play Poker (1 of 3)

 Perhaps unexpectedly, this ‘boring’ pace is part of what makes poker a beautiful game for startup founders — it gives everyone at the table plenty of opportunity to get to know each other.
 What happens during all that boring time is what makes poker the ultimate “un-networking” activity.

 But surely a founder needs to build her network, right?
 Certainly.
-In difficult and risky business of building a company, success will likely require that founders find help from others — advice, insight, introductions, investment, partnerships, etc. Help of this kind is critically valuable.
+In the difficult and risky business of building a company, success will likely require that founders find help from others — advice, insight, introductions, investment, partnerships, etc. Help of this kind is critically valuable.

-But why, you may ask, is poker such a good way to build a valuable founder network?
+Now… why is poker such a good way to build a valuable founder network?
 Here’s why?

 Besides the natural chit chat among peers, it’s the excitement of occasional big pots, bad beats, and the good-natured trash talking in the game that creates shared experiences and inflection points from which real relationships are forged.
 It’s hard to imagine playing friendly poker with someone a couple times and not becoming trusted friends.

-It’s not a secret that many tech founders are not natural networkers.
+It’s also not a secret that many tech founders are not natural networkers.
 Over many years of startup networking, what I see as the most common behaviors for founders are A) congregating with people they already know and feel comfortable with, and B) standing in the corner with a beer in hand waiting for someone to come up and ask them what they do.
 Neither is a productive use of a founder’s valuable time.

+Now let’s talk about the game.
 One of my favorite aspects of poker is its strong leveling effect — all the various strata that keep us in our respective boxes disappear.
 The billion-dollar VC fund guy and the multi-exit founder have no inherent advantage over the bootstrapper and the two gals in a garage (as long as the stakes are reasonable for everyone at the table.)

 At a poker table, all that matters is the cards you get and how you play the game.
 Neither your gender nor your race grant you any advantage or disadvantage whatsoever.
 This creates a relationship dynamic that is almost never seen anywhere else in the startup ecosystem, where gender, race, wealth, and celebrity are virtually meaningless.